RichardElderman/Sleuth/README.md

  - a list containing all Gem-Cards of which agent _a_ does not know whether player _p_ has them, but _p_ could have them. <br>

  The first type of inference can be made if the first list contains 7 Gem-Cards.
 This means that agent _a_ knows all of the Gem-Cards that player _p_ has, and that none of the cards in list three (the possible cards) can in fact be owned by player _p_.
 Therefore he can transfer every card X from the third list to the second list, by adding K<sub>a</sub>(&#172;K<sub>p</sub>(X)) for each card X to the knowledge base.
 This can helpful in finding the hidden gem in the second method that was described earlier. <br>
  The second type of inference can be made if the first list and the third list combined contain 7 gem cards in total.
 This means that every card for which agent _a_ has held it for possible that player _p_ might own it, must be owned by _p_.
 Therefore every card X in the third list can be transferred to the first list, by adding K<sub>a</sub>(K<sub>p</sub>(X)) for each card X to the knowledge base.
-Furthermore, for every other player _p'_ it is now known that he does not have these cards, so for each player _p'_ for each card X,  K<sub>a</sub>(&#172;K<sub>p'</sub>(X)) can be added to the knowledge base.
+Furthermore, for every other player _p'_ it is now known that he does not have these cards, so for each player _p'_ for each card X,  K<sub>a</sub>(&#172;K<sub>p'</sub>(X)) can be added to the knowledge base.<br>
+ If an agent was able to infer new knowledge about some players, it gets the opportunity to use this new knowledge to try to infer more new knowledge about every player.

 ## Simulator
 Down below you can use the Sleuth Simulator online.
 This does require Java to be installed and supported on the web browser that you are using.
 Alternatively, you can download the simulator here.
 To run the application, Java must be installed on your system, after which you can simply double click the .jar file.<br>